-Commercial network
+Commercial Network

-- 3.16 Passenger travel habits changed as a direct result of the pandemic and there is no solid evidence that a new 'normal' has been reached in terms of demand for travel in the county.
+Passenger travel habits changed as a direct result of the pandemic and there is no solid evidence that a new 'normal' has been reached in terms of demand for travel in the county.
 Patronage is still recovering from the impact of Covid, although it is unlikely to return naturally to pre-Covid levels.
-Concessionary usage is continuing to plateau and is currently at around 69% of pre-covid levels. - 3.17 As a result of network reviews being undertaken across the county, there have been significant changes to the commercial bus network.
+Concessionary usage is continuing to plateau and is currently at around 69% of pre-Covid levels.

+As a result of network reviews being undertaken across the county, there have been significant changes to the commercial bus network.
 The number of registrations submitted in 2021 was 252, in 2022 there were 267 and in 2023 there were 161.
 Service registration changes have included reducing frequencies and curtailing routes.
-In many cases, these changes have enabled operators to continue to provide a commercial service in the face of driver shortages. - 3.18 Over the last year, the County Council has stepped in to provide De Minimis funding to support 9 predominantly commercial services under threat of withdrawal by the operator.
-The County Council has been able to consider these requests with the receipt of BSIP+ funding, and in the context of its Passenger Transport Policy and Strategy to ensure that passengers were not left without access to essential facilities and services.
+In many cases, these changes have enabled operators to continue to provide a commercial service in the face of driver shortages.

+Over the last year, the county council has stepped in to provide De Minimis funding to support nine predominantly commercial services under threat of withdrawal by the operator.
+The county council has been able to consider these requests with the receipt of BSIP+ funding, and in the context of its Passenger Transport Policy and Strategy, to ensure that passengers were not left without access to essential facilities and services.

-3.19 The current commercial network (Inc De Minimis agreements):
+The current commercial network (Inc De Minimis agreements):

-Service Name/No. Operator Route Contract Type Frequency Days of operation Service 6 Centrebus Bottesford - Grantham (Muston diversion) De-Minimis Subsidy Every hour and 15 Sunday - Hour and 30 minutes to 2 hourly Monday to Sunday Service 7/ 7A Arriva Burbage - Hinckley - Nuneaton (Wykin & Hollycroft/ Burbage) De-Minimis Subsidy 7 - Hourly to two hourly 7A - Hourly to Hourly and 15 Monday to Saturday
+Service Name/No Operator Route Contract Type Frequency Days of operation Х6 Arriva Leicester - Fosse Park - Hinckley - Coventry via M69 De- Minimis Subsidy Hourly - Daytime Evening - Infrequent 2 hourly - Sunday Monday to Sunday 6 Centrebus Bottesford - Grantham (Muston diversion) De- Minimis Subsidy Every hour and 15 minutes Sunday - Hour and 30 minutes to 2 hourly Monday to Sunday 7 / 7A Arriva Burbage - Hinckley - Nuneaton (Wykin & Hollycroft/ Burbage) De- Minimis Subsidy 7 - Hourly to 2 hourly 7A - Hourly to hourly and 15 minutes Monday to Saturday 8 Arriva Hinckley - Lutterworth De- Minimis Subsidy Hourly to 2 hourly Monday to Sunday

-Service 8 Arriva Hinckley - Lutterworth De-Minimis Subsidy Hourly to two hourly Monday to Sunday Service 11/11A Arriva Coalville - Agar Nook (Agar Nook) De-Minimis Subsidy 30 minutes Monday to Saturday Service 15 Arriva Ravenstone - Coalville - Ibstock (Hugglescote - Ibstock, Ravenstone) De-Minimis Subsidy 30 minutes Hourly - Saturday Monday to Saturday Service 16 Arriva Loughborough - Coalville (Whitwick - Thringstone) De-Minimis Subsidy Hourly Monday to Saturday Service 22A Centrebus Leicester - Birstall - Sileby -Barrow De-Minimis Subsidy Hourly Monday to Friday Service 28 Arriva Leicester - Coalville (Hugglescote - Thornton) De-Minimis Subsidy Hourly Monday to Saturday Service 56/56A Arriva Leicester - Scraptoft - Thurnby (Scraptoft - Thunby) De-Minimis Subsidy 56 - Hourly Monday to Saturday Service 84 Arriva Leicester - Lutterworth (Cosby - Lutterworth) De-Minimis Subsidy Hourly Monday to Sunday Service X84 Arriva Leicester- Lutterworth De-Minimis Subsidy Hourly Sunday every 8 hours Monday to Sunday Service 153 Arriva Leicester - Market Bosworth (Newbold Verdon - Market Bosworth) De-Minimis Subsidy Hourly Monday to Saturday
+Service Name/No Operator Route Contract Type Frequency Days of operation 11 / 11A Arriva Coalville - Agar Nook (Agar Nook) De- Minimis Subsidy 30 minutes Monday to Saturday 14 & 15 Centrebus Melton Mowbray Town De Minimus Subsidy Hourly Monday to Saturday 15 Arriva Ravenstone - Coalville - Ibstock (Hugglescote - Ibstock, Ravenstone) De- Minimis Subsidy 30 minutes Hourly - Saturday Monday to Saturday 16 Arriva Loughborough - Coalville (Whitwick - Thringstone) De- Minimis Subsidy Hourly Monday to Saturday 22A Centrebus Leicester - Birstall - Sileby - Barrow Leicester - Evington De- Minimis Subsidy Hourly Monday to Friday 28 Arriva Leicester - Coalville (Hugglescote - Thornton) De- Minimis Subsidy Hourly Monday to Saturday

+Service Name/No Operator Route Contract Type Frequency Days of operation 56 / 56A Arriva Leicester - Scraptoft - Thurnby (Scraptoft - Thunby) De- Minimis Subsidy 56 - Hourly Monday to Saturday 84 Arriva Leicester - Lutterworth (Cosby - Lutterworth) De- Minimis Subsidy Hourly Monday to Sunday X84 Arriva Leicester - Lutterworth De- Minimis Subsidy Hourly Sunday every 8 hours Monday to Sunday 125 Diamond Bus Leicester - Castle Donington De- Minimis Subsidy 2 hourly Monday to Saturday 129 Diamond Bus Ashby - Loughborough De- Minimis Subsidy 2 hourly Monday to Saturday 153 Arriva Leicester - Market Bosworth (Newbold Verdon - Market Bosworth) De- Minimis Subsidy Hourly Monday to Saturday